nguyen-viet-hung/notes/README.md

 #notes

-This is the place for storing everything about building library trick
+This is the place for storing everything about building any libraries tricks